History of Google Panda Updates

 How Google’s Panda Algorithm Changes Influence SEO

-By now, many have heard of Google’s Panda Update, but may not exactly be sure what it is and what it aims to accomplish.
-Before introducing the concept and objectives behind the “Panda”, it’s important to first back-track and understand the evolution of the Search Engine Optimization industry and why the Panda is needed.
+By now, many have heard of Google’s Panda Update, but may not exactly understand what it is and what it aims to accomplish.
+Before introducing the concept and objectives behind the “Panda”, it’s important to first back-track and reflect on the evolution of the Search Engine Optimization industry and why the Panda is needed.